ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/network-traffic-apimanager.md

 draft: false
 weight: 30
-description: Traffic is always initiated by the Agent to API Manager, API Gateway, and AMPLIFY Central.
+description: Traffic is always initiated by the Agent to API Manager, API Gateway, and Amplify Central.
 No sessions are ever initiated back to the Agent.
 ---